Radiation exposure: Medical exposure to radiation

 As of 2007, "medical radiation exposure" was defined by the International Commission on Radiological Protection as exposure incurred by people as part of their own medical or dental diagnosis or treatment; by persons, other than those occupationally exposed, knowingly, while voluntarily helping in the support and comfort of patients; and by volunteers in a programme of biomedical research involving their exposure.

 As of 2012, the risk of low dose radiation in medical imaging was unproven.
 It is difficult to establish risks associated with low dose radiation.
 One reason why is that a long period of time occurs from exposure to radiation and the appearance of cancer.
 Also, there is a natural incidence of cancer.
 It is difficult to determine whether increases in cancer in a population are caused by low dose radiation.
-Lastly, we live in environment where other powerful carcinogens may affect the results of these studies.
+Lastly, we live in environments where other powerful carcinogens may affect the results of these studies.
 This includes chemicals, pollutants, cigarette smoke, and more.

 See table for effective doses from common medical diagnostic imaging exams.

 Absorbed dose, dose equivalent, and effective dose

-The absorbed dose is the how much energy that ionizing radiation deposits in a material.
+The absorbed dose is how much energy that ionizing radiation deposits in a material.
 The absorbed dose will depend on the type of matter which absorbs the radiation.
 For an exposure of 1 roentgen by gamma rays with an energy of 1 MeV, the dose in air will be 0.877 rad, the dose in water will be 0.975 rad, the dose in silicon will be 0.877 rad, and the dose in averaged human tissue will be 1 rad. "rad" stands for radiation absorbed dose.
 This is a special dosimetric quantity used to assess the dose from radiation exposure.
-Another common measurement for human tissue is Gray (Gy, International or SI unit).
+Another common measurement for human tissue is gray (Gy, International or SI unit).
 The reference for this sentence has a table that gives the exposure to dose conversion for these four materials.
 The amount of energy deposited in human tissue and organs is the basis for the measurements for humans.
 These doses are then calculated into radiation risk by accounting for the type of radiation, as well as the different sensitivity of organs and tissues.

 To measure the biological effects of radiation on human tissues, effective dose or dose equivalent is used.
 The dose equivalent measures the effective radiation dosage in a specific organ or tissue.
 The dose equivalent is calculated by the following equation: